 This course explores the factors that impact the health of individuals, communities, and populations at the local, national, and global levels.
 Issues including public health, environmental health, emerging infectious diseases, and chronic illness will be explored, while incorporating societal and cultural issues.
+A total of 45 clock hours of community nursing practice in collaboration with an agency/organization leader is required near the student's locale.

-Prerequisite: (NUR370 AND NUR371 AND NUR372 AND NUR373 AND NUR374 ANDNUR375 AND NUR376 AND NUR377).
+Prerequisite: ( NUR370 AND NUR371 AND NUR372 AND NUR373 AND NUR374 ANDNUR375 AND NUR376 AND NUR377 ).